 July 4th at Berkeley Plantation

 On July 4 each year, the chapter hosts a wreath-laying ceremony in the Harrison Family Cemetery at Berkeley Plantation in Charles City, Virginia.
 Berkeley Plantation was the home of Benjamin Harrison V, a signer of the Declaration of Independence.
-His son, William Henry Harrison, born at Berkeley, was the ninth President of the United States.
+Members of the Descendants of the Signers of the Declaration of Independence are invited to attend this annual event.

 Donating Historical Documents